ngvoice/android-client/README.md

 - one click configuration using a unique login credential
 - every account is configured automatically.
 Special for those who are not used to SIP terminology
+- custom codec list selection for NB and WB
 - mobile push notifications using Google Cloud Messaging.
 This allows us to trigger configuration reloading, registration and unregistration on demand, etc.
+- auto-wake-up to receive calls if needed (using GCM)

 Screenshots
 ==============